 - Increased health and safety risks – more accidents occur

 - Decreased productivity – staff are not as productive at work

 - Increased absenteeism – staff often miss more days from work

 - Labour turnover increases

 Did you know?

-- A beverage containing 2 units of alcohol or more consumed within 20 to 30 minutes will place the average man on or over the legal limit for normal drivers within 1 hour.
+- A beverage containing 2 units of alcohol or more consumed within 20 to 30 minutes could place the average man on or over the legal limit for normal drivers within 1 hour.

-- A beverage containing 1 unit of alcohol or more consumed within 20 to 30 minutes will place the average man on or over the legal limit for Professional Drivers within 1 hour.
+- A beverage containing 1 unit of alcohol or more consumed within 20 to 30 minutes could place the average man on or over the legal limit for Professional Drivers within 1 hour.